wmde/wikibase-release-pipeline/docs/topics/upgrading.md

 ## Update

-At last it's time to run the mediawiki [update.php](https://www.mediawiki.org/wiki/Manual:Update.php) script.
+At last it's time to run the MediaWiki [update.php](https://www.mediawiki.org/wiki/Manual:Update.php) script.

 You can do this from outside the Docker container by running: